ltp-canada/library-telescope/README.md

 To contribute to this project, all you need is a [github account](https://github.com/join).

-See [librarytelescope.org](https://www.librarytelescope.org/) for more information on library telescopes in general.
+See [librarytelescope.org](https://www.librarytelescope.org/) for more information on library telescopes in general, and a more international perspective.

 ![oriontelescope](https://user-images.githubusercontent.com/122741267/212773012-9d970067-000e-4f5f-8ad5-ab5e0683f555.png)